boutproject/hermes-3/docker/README.md

 ### Multi-architecture support

 The published images (`ghcr.io/boutproject/hermes-3`, `hermes-3-builder`, and `hermes-3-jupyter`) are built for both `linux/amd64` and `linux/arm64`.
 Docker automatically pulls the variant matching your machine, so Apple-silicon Macs get a native `arm64` image and no longer rely on x86 emulation.
-The `amd64` variant is compiled for a portable `x86_64_v2` baseline (no AVX2/AVX-512), so it also runs correctly under emulation and on older CPUs.
+The Spack build uses a portable *generic* microarchitecture target (via `concretizer.targets.granularity: generic`) rather than the build runner's native AVX target, so the `amd64` variant also runs correctly under emulation and on older CPUs.
+(See the [Spack binary caches](#spack-binary-caches-and-the-amd64-microarchitecture-caveat) section for the details and caveats of this choice.)

 ## Basic Getting Started